kjckangleon/van-rental-management/SETUP.md

-# Cebu Van Tours - Setup Instructions
+# G&L Van Rental - Setup Instructions

-This guide will help you set up and deploy your Cebu Van Tours website.
+This guide will help you set up and deploy your G&L Van Rental website.

 ## Prerequisites